clips/toposcope/README.md

 Then, specify parameters related to the chosen algorithm:
 - Base model (for BERTopic and Top2Vec)
 - Number of topics
-- Use pre-defined list of seed topics (for BERTopic and Top2Vec)
 - ...

 And specify which preprocessing steps to apply to your data: